BinhangYuan/site/index.md

 # Hobbies

 Most of my spare time (if there is any) is spent on soccer.
 I am a big fan of Cristiano Ronaldo and Jurgen Klopp.
-I support Juventus, Liverpool and Shanghai SIPG.
+I support Liverpool and Shanghai SIPG.
 As Klopp once said, "98% of football is about dealing with failure and still being able to smile and find joy in the game the next day.", which is also true for research, I believe.